nikitavoloboev/data/productivity/flow/Rules.md

 	- the wiki is for notes and references and some actionable dedicated lists like [reading](../working-on/Reading.md) or [learning](../working-on/Learning.md).

 ## Writing
 - capitalise things properly and use punctuation

+## Social Networks
+- only add people I really know on Facebook